AEW2015/FPGA_Zealot/pages/01.basics/01.overview/docs.md

 Design digital hardware is very different than software.
 Software takes a very sequential path to solve a problem.
 Hardware on the other hands is concernt can solve the problem at once.
+Hardware usually takes more thought and less code to generate powerful results rivaling software or beating it out right.

 Where do I get one?